-In addition, Sycuan's practice areas (practice greens, driving range and short game areas) are some of the best open to the public anywhere.
-Green fees range from $75 to $111 for Willow or Oak depending on the day of the week and if you're walking or riding, and $18 to $30 for Pine.
-Twilight rates are considerably lower.
+Sycuan's practice areas (practice greens, driving range, and short game areas) are some of the best open to the public anywhere.
+Green fees vary depending on the day of the week and if you're walking or riding, and twilight rates are considerably lower.

 3007 Dehesa Road

 El Cajon, CA 92019